 When your faith in humanity is yet to be restored, it means it’s time to throw your feet up and hit the best feel-good movies on Netflix.

-Here are 10 of the best feel-good movies to watch on Netflix.
+Here are the best feel-good movies to watch on Netflix.

 Feel good movies come in all forms and for us, nothing makes us smile more than a classic high school comedy.
 Case in point—The Duff.
 This witty flick is based off the book of the same name and will have you laughing from the opening scene.
 It follows the life of Bianca Piper (played by the hilarious Mae Whitman) who upon finding out she’s the DUFF (designated, ugly, fat friend) of her girl gang, strikes up a deal with high school heartthrob Wesley Rush (Robbie Amell) to give her a makeover.
 But as you can probably guess, she’s gets a whole lot more than that.